Stephen Eichhorn: Research

-Eichhorn's research focusses on the structure property relationships of cellulose and renewable materials as well as an interest in decolonisation of STEM subjects and has published in this area.
+Eichhorn's research focusses on the structure property relationships of cellulose and renewable materials as well as an interest in decolonisation of STEM subjects and has published in this area, Other published on this topic include a book titled "Can Higher Education Be Decolonised?" and an article (co-authored with Selim Tudgey) in the Institute of Materials, Minerals and Mining magazine Materials World "Decolonising Materials Science".

 In 2021 he was one of the authors of a paper in the journal Science on moldable wood.
 He published the first paper that showed that the modulus of tunicate cellulose nanocrystals was exceptionally high (around 143 GPa), and also carried out similar work on bacterial cellulose and microcrystalline cellulose.
 He has since demonstrated the use of cellulose in a variety of potential applications, including supercapacitors and lithium-ion batteries, sodium-ion batteries, and sodium metal batteries.
 He is the first author of two highly-cited review papers in Journal of Materials Science on the subject of cellulose fibres and natural fibre composites.

 Other research has included the production of synthetic seashell structures in collaboration with the chemist Fiona Meldrum and also work on the mechanical properties of fingernails, stories about which appeared in the UK press.

-Eichhorn has over 15,000 citations to his published works, and an H-index of 53.
+Eichhorn has over 20,000 citations to his published works, and an H-index of 62.

 Awards and honours

 Eichhorn was awarded the Rosenhain Medal & Prize from the Institute of Materials, Minerals and Mining in 2012, the Hayashi Jisuke Award from the Japanese Cellulose Society in 2017, and the Swinburne Medal in 2020 again from the Institute of Materials, Minerals and Mining.
 Eichhorn was a runner up for a prize for the best paper to be published in Journal of the Royal Society Interface for a paper co-authored with Professor William Sampson, Manchester University.
 He was the first UK based scientist to be a Chair of the Cellulose and Renewable Materials Division of the American Chemical Society in 2015.
+In 2025 he was made the first ever UK-based Fellow of the American Chemical Society., and a Fellow of the Royal Academy of Engineering.

-He is currently also a member of the Strategic Advisory Board for the Henry Royce Institute and the Strategic Advisory Team (SAT) for Engineering at the Engineering and Physical Sciences Research Council.
+He was also a member of the Strategic Advisory Board for the Henry Royce Institute until 2025 and was a member of the Strategic Advisory Team (SAT) for Engineering at the Engineering and Physical Sciences Research Council.